sdurandeu/passport-mercadolibre/README.md

 accepts these credentials and calls `done` providing a user, as well as `options` specifying a client ID, client secret, and callback URL.

-You can obtain the client ID and secret [here](http://applications.mercadolibre.com.ar/list).
+You can obtain the client ID and secret by creating an MercadoLibre app [here](http://applications.mercadolibre.com.ar/list).

     var MercadoLibreStrategy = require('passport-mercadolibre').Strategy;